 Throughout his forty years as an artist, Michael Jessing (Mixa) has expressed his responses to personal and social issues in his art.
 By using allegory (visual metaphors), and mythological themes, he has created poetic visual narratives built upon imaginative compositional structures.
 These paintings and drawings are journeys within a figurative format.
 Jessing has been influenced by artists such as William Blake, Goya, Stanley Spencer, and Botticelli.
 The works represented here are from several recent series based on various subjects.
-They include his Babylon Prophecies, illustrations to the complete Book of Psalms, illustrated narratives (entitled "cozmix") based on Sumerian myths, and his geometric spatial abstractions called "Organic Allegories."
-As well as these series of paintings, Jessing has worked on icons and murals.
+They include his Babylon Prophecies, illustrations to the complete Book of Psalms, illustrated narratives (entitled "cozmix") based on Sumerian myths, "Organic-earthscapes," and his recent environmental series "Mother Earth."
+As well as these artworks, Jessing has worked on icons and murals.

 His illustrations to the complete Book of Psalms have been exhibited in York Minster Library and Chichester Cathedral in 2008.
 They were also exhibited in Wells Cathedral in 2009 and Carlisle Cathedral in 2010.